flgkd/integer-linear-programming-notes/notes/03-cutting-plane.md

 | Cutting Plane | Add valid inequalities | The LP relaxation is tightened by cuts |
 | Branch and Cut | Combine both | Branching and cutting are used together |

-Branch and Bound is often easier to understand geometrically as search-tree enumeration.
+Branch and Bound is easier to understand as a search-tree method.

 Cutting Plane is more polyhedral: it tries to describe the convex hull more accurately by adding inequalities.

-Modern solvers usually combine both ideas.
+Modern MILP solvers usually combine both ideas, leading to **Branch and Cut**.

-## 13. Key Takeaways
+## 7. Key Takeaways

 1. The LP relaxation of an ILP is usually too large because it contains fractional points.
 2. The ideal relaxation is the convex hull of integer feasible solutions, denoted by $conv(X)$.
 3. Describing $conv(X)$ exactly is usually difficult.
 4. A valid inequality is an inequality satisfied by all integer feasible solutions.
 5. A useful cut removes fractional LP solutions without removing integer feasible solutions.
-6. Chvátal-Gomory cuts are generated by aggregating inequalities and rounding the right-hand side.
+6. The Chvatal-Gomory method generates valid inequalities by aggregating inequalities and using integrality to round.
 7. Gomory fractional cuts are derived from fractional rows of the final simplex tableau.
 8. A Gomory cut is valid for all integer feasible solutions but cuts off the current fractional LP optimum.
-9. Gomory cuts can be viewed as tableau-based Chvátal-Gomory cuts.
+9. Gomory cuts can be viewed as tableau-based Chvatal-Gomory cuts.
 10. Mixed-integer cuts extend the cutting plane idea to problems with both integer and continuous variables.
+11. Gomory mixed-integer cuts are important in practical MILP solvers.
-11. Modern MILP solvers often combine cutting planes with Branch and Bound, leading to Branch and Cut.
+12. Modern solvers often combine cutting planes with Branch and Bound, leading to Branch and Cut.

 ## References

-1. Sun, Xiaoling. *Integer Programming*, Chapter 8.
-   （孙小玲：《整数规划》第八章。）

-2. Textbook Editorial Group of *Operations Research*. *Operations Research*, 4th ed.
+1. Textbook Editorial Group of *Operations Research*. *Operations Research*, 4th ed.
 Beijing: Tsinghua University Press, 2012.
-ISBN: 978-7-302-28879-4.
+ISBN: 978-7-302-28879-4.（《运筹学》教材编写组：《运筹学》第4版，北京：清华大学出版社，2012年，ISBN：978-7-302-28879-4）

-   （《运筹学》教材编写组：《运筹学》第4版，北京：清华大学出版社，2012年。ISBN：978-7-302-28879-4。）
+2. Sun, Xiaoling, and Duan Li. *Integer Programming*.
+Beijing: Science Press, 2010.
+ISBN: 978-7-03-029380-0.（孙小玲、李端：《整数规划》，北京：科学出版社，2010年，ISBN：978-7-03-029380-0）

 ## Suggested Follow-up Reading

-- Chvátal-Gomory Cuts
+- Chvatal-Gomory Cuts
 - Gomory Fractional Cuts
 - Gomory Mixed-Integer Cuts
 - Facets and Convex Hulls